CLI Tool

 --format-fstring"" (auto-detect)Test framework format.
 Use qf list-formats to see all supported formats.

---environment-estringstagingEnvironment name (e.g., staging, production, dev)
+--environment-estringdevelopmentEnvironment name (e.g., development, staging, production)

 --langstringen-USLanguage/culture code for test result labels.
 BCP 47 format (e.g., en-US, de-DE, ja-JP).